Skip to main content

 Picture: J. O’Brien, USDA; Bugwood.org

-Black-headed budworm: depending on population density, defoliation by black-headed budworms can be extensive, with a tendency for the effects to be greatest near the tops of trees and on the canopy edges.
+Black-headed budworm: depending on population density, defoliation by black-headed budworms can be extensive, with a tendency for the effects to be most pronounced near the tops of trees and on the canopy edges.
 This reflects the adults’ preference for attacking dominant and co-dominant trees within a stand.
 Partial feeding, resulting in needle breakage, but not complete consumption, results in reddening of the foliage.
 This starts in June and continues through July, depending on latitude.
 Top death and, at very high attack densities, whole-tree death, can occur.

 The picture below shows foliage discolouration after attack by black-headed budworms.